slackerdarkstar/slackerdarkstar/README.md

 ### Hi there 👋

-> I only speak portuguese and english
+> I only speak portuguese and english;
-> I'm learning for be a back-end developer or a data scientist
+> I'm learning for be a back-end developer;